epam/ai-dial/docs/tutorials/realtime-analytics.md

 **Flow:**

 AI DIAL Core generates a `.log` file containing chat completion logs.
-The log collector tool then transfers this file to AI DIAL Analytics Realtime for analysis.
+A log collector tool then transfers this file to AI DIAL Analytics Realtime for analysis.
 The insights derived from the analysis are stored in InfluxDB and can subsequently be visualized using Grafana.

 ### Step 1: AI DIAL Core